 Where commercially viable, NAMA has provided funding to its debtors and receivers to complete unfinished or defective housing.
-NAMA also funds essential works to ensure that properties in its secured portfolio are structurally sound and compliant with current health and safety requirements.
-This in turn protects or enhances the value of the assets, consistent with NAMA's commercial mandate.
+NAMA also funds essential works to ensure that properties in its secured portfolio are in compliance with Building Regulations.
+This in turn protects or enhances the value of the assets, consistent with NAMA's legislative mandate.